HQSquantumsimulations/qoqo_qryd/userdoc/index.rst

 Welcome to the qoqo-qryd user documentation!
 ============================================

-The qoqo-qryd package provides software to create quantum programs for and run them on the QRyd quantum computer.
+The qoqo-qryd package provides software to create quantum programs for and run them on the QRydDemo quantum computer.

 The qoqo-qryd package is based on the open source `qoqo <https://github.com/HQSquantumsimulations/qoqo>`_ quantum computing toolkit.

 The qoqo-qryd package project provides three components:

-   - Backends to run compiled qoqo quantum programs of QRyd hardware or simulators,
+   - Backends to run compiled qoqo quantum programs of QRydDemo hardware or simulators,
-   - Device classes representing Qryd quantum hardware and it
+   - Device classes representing QRydDemo quantum hardware and it
-   - Specific operations that are only available on QRyd hardware.
+   - Specific operations that are only available on QRydDemo hardware.

 To learn more about the general approach to create quantum programs and executing them see :doc:`src/introduction` and :doc:`src/execution`.